- Identify cash flows that result from operating activities

 |Pay your taxes||X|

-Collecting cash if the only cash inflow here!
-The other items are all cash leaving your business, also called outflows.
+Collecting cash is the only cash inflow here!
+The other items all involve cash leaving your business, also called outflows.
 So from now on, money coming in will be called an inflow and money going out will be called an outflow.